-ARTICLE 15-INSURANCE BENEFITS
+ARTICLE 15 INSURANCE BENEFITS

-- 1. The County shall continue to provide a paid term life insurance policy in the amount of four thousand dollars (\$4,000.00) for each full-time active employee. - 2.
-Professional nurses become covered at the completion of ninety (90) days of employment, provided the employee works more than twenty (20) hours per week.
-Eligibility for hospitalization, Medical-Surgical and Major Medical Insurance is the same. - 3a.
-These benefits provide coverage for the professional nurse, his or her spouse and any dependents eligible under the health insurance contract.
-Upon retirement, a professional nurse, who is a member of PERS and who was covered by life insurance while actively employed and had ten (10) or more years of service credit after 7/1/71 shall have life insurance coverage of three-sixteenths (3/16ths) of his/her last years' salary. - 3b.
-Upon retirement, a professional nurse who is a member of the Employees Retirement System (local fund) may join the N.J.
-Blue Cross/Blue Shield group program and pay the group premium.
-In addition, these retirees, may, if they so desire, be covered by a \$2000.00 life insurance policy by paying the group rate which would be deducted from their pension benefit check. - 4.
-The existing Health Insurance and Prescription programs shall remain in effect for the life of this Agreement except as follows:
+- 1. The County shall continue to provide a paid term life insurance policy in the amount of four thousand dollars (\$4,000.00) for each full-time active employee.
+The policy is available up to thirty (30) days after retirement for eligible employees. - 2.
+Professional nurses become covered at the completion of ninety (90) days of employment, provided the employee works more than twenty (20) hours per week or in accordance with the eligibility requirements of the State Health Benefits Program.
+Eligibility for hospitalization, Medical-Surgical and Major Medical Insurance is the same.
+These benefits provide coverage for the professional nurse, his or her spouse and any dependents eligible under the health insurance contract. - 3.
+The State of New Jersey Division of Pension and Benefits issues a paid life insurance policy equal to 3/16th of the employees last salary upon retiring as long as the employee remained enrolled in the contributory life insurance while actively employed and have a minimum of ten (10) years of service in PERS.